 With unprecedented development pressures in inland counties, tribes are losing cultural resources without the opportunity to save or record them.
 California Senate Bill (SB) 18 (Burton, D-San Francisco) helps tribes and jurisdictions define resources and sacred areas more clearly and incorporates protection of these places earlier into General Plan and Specific Plan processes.
 The SB 18 process mirrors the federal 106 Review process used by archaeologists as part of the environmental review conducted under the National Environmental Policy Act (36 CFR Part 800.16).
 Senate Bill 18 is the first law in the nation to mandate tribal consultation at the local level.
+SB 18 incorporates the protection of California

-SB 18 incorporates the protection of California traditional tribal cultural places into land use planning for cities, counties, and agencies.
+SB 18 incorporates the protection of Californi traditional tribal cultural places into land use planning for cities, counties, and agencies.
 The California Environmental Quality Act (CEQA) has requirements for the evaluation of potential land use impacts to Native American artifacts and sites, but primarily from an archaeological point of view.